InMode Ltd. (INMD) and the Battle of Fundamentals vs. Technicals

 Sponsored

-INMD currently public float of 69.26M and currently shorts hold a 8.71% ratio of that float.
-Today, the average trading volume of INMD was 2.05M shares.
+The average price from analysts is $55.00, which is $34.03 above the current price.
+INMD currently public float of 69.26M and currently shorts hold a 9.90% ratio of that float.
+Today, the average trading volume of INMD was 2.14M shares.

 INMD’s Market Performance

-INMD stocks went up by 5.18% for the week, with a monthly drop of -26.86% and a quarterly performance of -44.25%, while its annual performance rate touched -32.53%.
-The volatility ratio for the week stands at 8.39% while the volatility levels for the past 30 days are set at 7.29% for InMode Ltd..
-The simple moving average for the period of the last 20 days is -8.72% for INMD stocks with a simple moving average of -53.94% for the last 200 days.
+INMD stocks went down by -23.44% for the week, with a monthly drop of -34.55% and a quarterly performance of -60.85%, while its annual performance rate touched -40.59%.
+The volatility ratio for the week stands at 10.36% while the volatility levels for the past 30 days are set at 8.15% for InMode Ltd..
+The simple moving average for the period of the last 20 days is -23.53% for INMD stocks with a simple moving average of -64.27% for the last 200 days.

 Analysts’ Opinion of INMD